 You need predictable response time from the system

-By default, Tarantool uses the in-memory storage engine (memtx).
-When the amount of data exceeds the RAM capacity, we recommend that you move historical data that is rarely accessed to the disk storage engine (vinyl).
-Within this approach, you can optimize your resources: instead of an in-memory database + a traditional one, you only use Tarantool.
+By default, Tarantool uses memtx, the in-memory storage engine.
+If the amount of data exceeds the RAM capacity, it's recommended to move rarely accessed historical data to the disk storage engine, vinyl.
+This approach helps optimize resources: instead of linking an in-memory database to a traditional one, you only use Tarantool.

-You can create indexes for all the data in Tarantool.
-You can search the indexed fields faster.
-When you need to select the same data using different criteria, you can create several indexes for a single table.
-Tarantool supports regular indexes and JSON indexes.
+You can create indexes for any data in Tarantool.
+Searching indexed fields is faster and more predictable.
+If you need to select similar data based on several criteria, you can create multiple indexes for a single table.
+Tarantool supports both regular and JSON indexes.

-In Tarantool, you choose a data storage model.
-When the names and number of fields are unknown, you can use the JSON format or tuples; otherwise you can just use tables.
-For a table, you can specify a format that records data types in columns: for the entire table or only for its part.
-If you have specified the data format, then the table can be accessed using SQL queries.
+Tarantool lets you choose a data storage model.
+When the names and number of fields are unknown, it's best to use the JSON format or tuples.
+Otherwise, tables are the best option.
+You can specify a format that records data types in columns—for your entire table or only for a part of it.
+A table with a specified data format can be accessed using SQL queries.

-Working in RAM does not mean that you risk losing all your data.
-We have provided mechanisms to ensure the safety of data in Tarantool.
+Working in RAM doesn't mean that you risk losing all your data.
+Tarantool has embedded mechanisms that ensure data safety.

-Both in-memory storage engine and disk storage engine use write-ahead logging.
-The transaction result returns only after it has been saved to disk.
-This means that even a sudden server restart wouldn’t cause data loss.
+Both in-memory and disk storage engines use write-ahead logging.
+The transaction result returns only after it's been saved to disk.
+Even an unexpected server restart wouldn’t cause data loss.

 When a disk or a server fails, replication helps prevent data loss.
-In Tarantool, replication lag is typically 100–200 µs, which is equal to network latency and reduces the probability of data loss to virtually zero.
-When you need guaranteed data persistence, you can configure synchronous replication only for critical data in the tables you need.
+In Tarantool, the replication lag is typically 100–200 microseconds, which is equal to network latency and virtually reduces the probability of data loss to zero.
+You can configure synchronous replication only for critical data in specific tables for a full guarantee of persistence.

 ACID stands for atomicity, consistency, isolation, and durability.
-But in-memory databases often sacrifice the latter.
+In-memory databases often sacrifice durability.
 This is related to the very principle of RAM storage, which carries the risk of losing some information in case of failure or restart.
 To minimize this risk, Tarantool uses the following: